vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

   "body": "Pix does <strong>not</strong> handle payment split yet, this functionality will be released soon."
 }
 [/block]
-For more details, check the [complete documentation] (<https://developers.vtex.com/vtex-developer-docs/reference/manifest-1>).
+For more details, check the [complete documentation](https://developers.vtex.com/vtex-developer-docs/reference/manifest-1).

 ### Create Pix Payment Method

-Now you have to create a new payment method and there’s only one route as an option: <span class="api pg-type type-post">POST</span>[Create Payment] (<https://developers.vtex.com/vtex-developer-docs/reference/createpayment>).
+Now you have to create a new payment method and there’s only one route as an option: <span class="api pg-type type-post">POST</span>[Create Payment](https://developers.vtex.com/vtex-developer-docs/reference/createpayment).

 There’s a lot of information needed stem from the cart data in the Smart Checkout, so be careful and validate all the payload’s information.